My very own travel hacks

 It is a private car service (and you choose if you’d like say a BMW Series 5 or 7 to pick you up), and obviously more expensive than a taxi or uber – but it is much cheaper than a hotel car service.
 In Istanbul, I think it cost us less than half.
 In Prague, it cost the same as a taxi.
 And was much nicer.
 And prices include tax, tips and everything else, so no extra stress.

-I have only done this 3 times, and I cannot tell you how proud of myself I was.
+I have only done this a few times recently, and I cannot tell you how proud of myself I was.
 If you pre-order your currency, you get a much better rate than at the airport.
 And if you are UK-based, Travelex sends you the money home for next day delivery (so you need to order 48 hours before), or you can pre-order and collect at one of their airport (or non-airport) locations.
 When I stayed at the Hyatt Regency London recently, I pre-ordered some Euros and picked them up the next morning at Selfridges.

 My love for Heathrow airport is well documented and I have recently teamed up with them to explain a bit more about their fantastic Heathrow Rewards programme.
 You basically collect points for every £1 you spend anywhere at the airport (including car parking, foreign exchange, beauty, fashion, food & drink, newspapers, books… everything except cigarettes).